kat-vik/php-integration/README.md

 **New!** The WebPay class now includes an entrypoint to the Svea Checkout.

-If you want a lightweight installation with only the checkout, you can also use the [php-checkout-integration library instead](https://github.com/sveawebpay/php-checkout-integration/blob/master/README.md)
+If you want a lightweight installation with only the checkout, you can also use the [php-checkout-integration library](https://github.com/sveawebpay/php-checkout-integration/blob/master/README.md)
 Read more in the section [6.7 WebPay::checkout()](#i6-7) and if you wish to see more detailed data structures, please see the documentation in the [*connection library*](https://github.com/sveawebpay/php-checkout-integration).

 The WebPay class methods contains the functions needed to create orders and perform payment requests using Svea payment methods.
 It contains methods to define order contents, send order requests, as well as support methods needed to do this.